 White Has a Healthy History

-Roll back a few years to get a handle on white’s popularity.
+Roll back a few decades to get a handle on white’s popularity.
 In the 1920s and '30s, white was about the only color offered by manufacturers.
 To paraphrase Henry Ford, you could have your choice of any color at all, as long as it was white.